How to Renew Residency in Mexico

 Temporary Residency Card Renewal Process

-The following is a step-by-step explanation of the process and requirements of renewing your temporary residency and what you can likely expect along the way.
+The following is a step-by-step explanation of the process and requirements (link to INM website) of renewing your temporary residency and what you can likely expect along the way.

 • Completed application form: Complete the Formato Para Solicitar Trámite Migratorio de Estancia form and this can be completed online at INM’s website.
 This general application form is used for the majority of immigration processes/procedures with INM.